gbtami/pychess-variants/static/docs/zh/terminology.md

 1. **(Fischer) Increment** - Every time a player ends his turn, he/she gains a fixed amount of time to their clock.
 A game in Pychess labeled as "10+15" means 10 *minutes* on the starting timer, and a 15 second increment.
 This is the standard used for most variants.

 2. **Byo-yomi** - (Japanese for countdown) Once a player's main clock expires, he has a fixed amount of time to take his/her turns from that point on (i.e. extra time).
 This system is used in Shogi and Janggi.
 Multiple byo-yomi periods can be used, typically in Janggi.
-For example, if there are 3 periods, then that player can drain the clock up to 3 times before losing.
+For example, if there are 3 periods, then that player can drain the clock up to 2 times before losing on the 3rd.
 This can be useful in a critical move, where a single period of byo-yomi is not enough time to assess the situation carefully.
 A game in Pychess labeled as "10+3x30(b)" means 10 *minutes* on the starting timer, then 3 periods of 30 second byo-yomi.

 3. **Sudden death** - No extra time is given.
 A game that uses increment or byo-yomi can be played with sudden death by setting the respective slider to 0 seconds.